NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 NUNP 416.
 Integrated Assessment of the Neonate.
 3 Units.

-This course introduces principles fundamental to the integrated assessment of the neonate.
-It stresses perinatal history taking, gestational age assessment, and physical assessment skills.
-The course provides the basis for problem identification, decision making, advanced therapeutics, and case management.
+This course will introduce principles fundamental to the integrated assessment of the neonate.
+It will stress perinatal history taking including assessment of genetic risks, gestational age assessment, and physical assessment skills.
+The course will provide the basis for problem identification, decision making, advanced therapeutics, and case management.

 Coreq: NUNP 405.